Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Introduction

 We say a $(\FFF\x\FFF)$-invariant measure $\nu$ is \emph{product expansive} if $\nu(\NE^\x(\eps))=0$ for small $\eps>0$.

 We outline some strategy for the uniqueness proof.
+Our presentation naturally focuses on the case $\Sing \neq \emptyset$.
+Of course, our approach also applies in the Anosov case, $\Sing = \emptyset$, which is formally covered by this paper modulo some different (simpler) details to replace the pressure estimates in \S \ref{pressureest}.
 Let $\mu$ be the unique equilibrium state for $\ph$ for a flow $(X, \FFF)$ provided by an application of the machinery of \cite{CT}.
 We show that the measure $\mu\x\mu$ is an equilibrium state for $\Phi$ and that it is product expansive.
 Furthermore, the weak Gibbs property for the equilibrium state $\mu$ lifts to $\mu \x \mu$.
 Our task is to show that these ingredients are enough to run the proof that there are no equilibrium states mutually singular to $\mu \x \mu$, and then to show that $\mu \x \mu$ is ergodic.

 We encounter technical difficulties related to approximating sets with elements of `adapted partitions' for $(t, \eps)$-separated sets.
 For a product expansive measure, we show that partition elements can approximate sets invariant under the $\RR^2$-action (i.e. for $f_s \x f_t$ for every $s,t$).
 However, we are not able to approximate sets invariant under only the diagonal action $(f_s \x f_s)$.
-This is what would be needed to adapt the ergodicity proof given in \cite{CT}, so we need an improved argument.
-The new approach is to prove weak mixing for $\mu$ using a spectral argument, and this gives ergodicity of $\mu \x \mu$.
+This is what would be needed to adapt the ergodicity proof given in \cite{CT}, so we need a different approach: we prove weak mixing for $\mu$ using a spectral argument, and this gives ergodicity of $\mu \x \mu$.
 The key ingredient is a `light mixing' property for positive measure sets that have been flowed out by a uniform constant $\beta>0$.